 - Get a professional assessment: If you have an extremely bad posture and a history of back injuries or back aches, it will be good to visit a chiropractor or physical therapist for a professional assessment.
 He/she can advise you on how to better take care of your back.

-Today, I’m back to having a good posture, be it when exercising, using the computer, sitting, walking, etc. Try the tips out for yourself as you work on improving/maintaining your posture and see if they work for you.
+Today, I’m back to having a good posture, be it when exercising, using the computer, sitting, or walking.
+Try the tips out for yourself as you work on improving/maintaining your posture and see if they work for you. :)

 - 21 Days To Cultivate Life Transforming Habits

 - Waking Early: 9 Reasons To Wake Up Early | 21 Tips To Wake Up Early

 - Quitting Soda: 5 Reasons To Quit Drinking Soda (And How To Do It)

 - Improve Your Posture: Benefits of a Good Posture (And 13 Tips to Get One)